rf20008/TheDiscordMathBotRepo/TERMS_AND_CONDITIONS.md

 * "NSFW" stands for *N*ot *S*afe *F*or *W*ork.
 * "NSFL" stands for *N*ot *S*afe *F*or *L*ife.
 * "Pull Request"/"PR" refers to a proposed change submitted to a repository on GitHub or similar platform.
 PRs are used to suggest and discuss modifications to the codebase, documentation, or other project files.
+* "Verification Code(s)" refer to codes created by the bot for the purpose of verifying account identity.
 ## 2: Rules/things I have the right to do.

 Trusted users (including me) reserve the right to deny-list users from the official instance of the bot for many reasons, including: